fmfi-svt/votr/README.md

 actual communication by sending HTTP requests with fake mouse clicks and screen scraping the responses from WebUI (the framework AIS is based on).

-You will need Python 3 (with virtualenv) and Node.js (with npm).
+You will need Python 3 (with virtualenv and python3-dev headers) and Node.js (with npm).

 Quick start:

     virtualenv -p python3 venv
     source venv/bin/activate
-    pip install beautifulsoup4 requests werkzeug lxml
-    ./console.py serve --debug
+    pip install beautifulsoup4 requests werkzeug lxml libsass ./console.py serve --debug

 Sourcing `activate` adds `venv/bin` to your PATH.
 You could also directly call